CodeBullet-Community/BulletBot/README.md

 ## How to run the bot

-Jet is using Typescript 3.4.1 but any version will probably work if you use the `tsconfig.json`.
+Codec is using Typescript 3.4.1 but any version will probably work if you use the `tsconfig.json`.
 The bot also needs a `bot-config.json` file in `src\` and respectively `out/`.
 The json structure is the following:

 ```JSON
 {